olibatstone/11ty-portfolio/posts/tuning-a-test-kit.md

 layout: layout.html
 tags: post
 date: 2023-01-01
-title: Tuning the test kit
+title: Tuning a test kit
-image: /images/tuning-the-test-kit/final-instructions-with-test-kit.png
+image: /images/tuning-a-test-kit/final-instructions-with-test-kit.png
 description: I designed a new way to add a sample to a genetic test kit, increasing usable samples by 9.7%.
 ---